JHU-MedImage-Reg/LUMIR_L2R/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`scores = (scores - min(scores)) / (max(scores) - min(scores))`.\
 For the TRE, NDV, and HdDist95 metrics, the formula was adjusted to account for the preference for lower scores:\
 &nbsp;&nbsp;&nbsp;&nbsp;`scores = (max(scores) - scores) / (max(scores) - min(scores))`.\
 After normalization, the scores were aggregated into a weighted average, calculated as follows: 1/6 of the normalized Dice score and 1/6 of the normalized HdDist95 score, reflecting their shared basis in segmentation labels.
 The TRE and NDV scores, evaluated independently, were each assigned a weight of 1/3.
-This weighting scheme ensures that each metric contributes proportionally to the final ranking, with separate evaluations for segmentation-based metrics, landmark-based metric, and the deformation regularity assessment.
+This weighting scheme ensures that each metric contributes proportionally to the final ranking, with separate evaluations for segmentation-based metrics, landmark-based metric, and the deformation regularity assessment.\
+&nbsp;&nbsp;&nbsp;&nbsp;`Average Score=1/6*Norm.
+Dice + 1/6*Norm.
+HdDist95 + 1/3*Norm.
+TRE + 1/3*Norm.
+NDV`
 ## Baseline methods:
 ***Learning-based models:***
 - VFA